-We will begin applying aid to student account balances for students attending the following semesters:
+Aid will be applied to student account balances for all students attending the following semesters, beginning on these dates::

-If you enroll in a later starting course, funds will not disburse until at least 10 days prior to the start of class.
+If you enroll in a course that starts later in the semester, your funds will not be disbursed until at least 10 days prior to the start of the class.
 If you enroll only in a shortened module course, your cost of attendance and awards may be adjusted.

 Your participation in class must be confirmed by your instructor.
-If you fail to attend class your financial aid will be reduced or canceled.
-This could cause a balance owed to the University.
+If you do not attend class, your financial aid may be reduced our canceled which could result in a balance owed to the university.

 Students will begin receiving semester refunds the first week of classes.
-If you add a class after your aid is refunded, remember to pay your balance before late fees are charged.
+If you add a class after your aid is refunded, remember to pay your balance quickly otherwise late fees will be charged.